johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 **UPDATE 2024-11-22:** Major overhaul of the shaders to more closely mimic the output of a C= 1084S monitor, plus some other improvements.

 - More vivid colours, increased contrast, improved highlights, and better gamma ([before1] / [after1]; [before2] / [after2]).
 - Interlace support.
-- Reduced moire artefacts in PAL presets when using non-integer scaling factors.
+- More authentic PAL emulation (less visible scanlines) with reduced moire artefacts when using non-integer scaling factors.
 - A much easier method to create the scaling factor presets.
-- Explanation of the "mystery PAL games" (made by Europeans) that require NTSC strech to appear correctly.
+- Explanation of the "mystery PAL games" made by Europeans that require NTSC strech to appear correctly.
 Now with concrete examples of deducing the perfect aspect ratio for any European release!
 {class="compact"}